samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 Inputs:

-- `password`: the password to be hashed.
+- `password`: the password to be hashed, which MUST NOT be greater than `MAX_PASSWORD` bytes long.
-- `salt`: the unique salt.
+- `salt`: the unique salt, which MUST NOT be greater than `MAX_SALT` bytes long.
-- `spaceCost`: the memory size in blocks, which MUST be at least `MIN_SPACECOST`.
+- `spaceCost`: the memory size in blocks, which MUST be an integer between `MIN_SPACECOST` and `MAX_SPACECOST`.
 A block is the size of the hash function output length in bytes.
-- `timeCost`: the number of rounds, which MUST be at least `MIN_TIMECOST`.
+- `timeCost`: the number of rounds, which MUST be an integer between `MIN_TIMECOST` and `MAX_TIMECOST`.
-- `parallelism`: the number of CPU cores/Balloon calls in parallel, which MUST be at least `MIN_PARALLELISM`.
+- `parallelism`: the number of CPU cores/Balloon calls in parallel, which MUST be an integer between `MIN_PARALLELISM` and `MAX_PARALLELISM`.
-- `delta`: the number of dependencies per block (a security parameter), which MUST be at least `MIN_DELTA`.
+- `delta`: the number of dependencies per block (a security parameter), which MUST be an integer between `MIN_DELTA` and `MAX_DELTA`.

 Outputs: